ayoung19/cse110-lab1/README.md

 return dp[target]
 ```

 You probably can't and neither can I and I'm the one who wrote it!
 If there were a bug in it would you be able to find, let alone fix it?
 I went through a phase of over optimizing everything while not commenting, wrongly thinking that less lines of code = cleaner which bit me in the ass enough for me to stop that habit.
-My advice to anyone who sees this who doesn't know already is don't do what I did!
+My one advice to anyone who reads this and doesn't already is ***COMMENT!***